teamneusta/pimcore-testing-framework/README.md

 ### Local Development

-To develop on local machine, the vendor dependencies are required.
+To develop on a local machine, the vendor dependencies are required.

 ```shell
 bin/composer install